Protect your big, beautiful iPhone 12 Pro Max with a new case

 Fun protection: CASETiFY Ultra Impact Case

 Don't let CASETiFY's whimsical good looks fool you.
-This is a protective case with reinforced corners.
-Customize your iPhone with one of the hundreds of available patterns or design your own!
+In our review, we concluded that it's a super protective case with reinforced corners and a fun look.
+Customize your iPhone with one of the hundreds of available patterns, or design your own!

 Textured: Caseology Parallax for Apple iPhone 12 Pro Max Case